 Contact Jocelyn Milner, director of APIR, to assure that you are structuring your request so that academic approvals will flow as smoothly as possible.

 The approval process is based on UW System Administration and Board of Regents policy.
-In August 2012, UW System Administration and the Board of Regents adopted new program planning and approval policies.
-In December 2012, the UAPC adopted revised program planning guidelines are under revision to align with the System/BOR guidelines and past policy and practice at UW-Madison.
+In 2016, UW System Administration and the Board of Regents adopted new program planning and approval policies.
+The UAPC adopts and revises program planning guidelines to align with the System/BOR guidelines and past policy and practice at UW-Madison.

 NOTE TO FACULTY ABOUT NEW ACADEMIC PROGRAMS